Micha-89/Micha-89/README.md

  ### What my previous work experience offers:

  - I worked 3 years as a recruiter, 4 years as a social law advisor, and 2 years as a customer service agent.
- - Clear and good communication, problem-solving skills, and empathy were central in all of these.
+ - Clear and good communication, problem-solving skills, and empathy were central in all of these jobs.
  - Detailed work, analytical thinking and being able to communicate about complex subjects was crucial in my job as a social law advisor.

 ### I have experience with the following web dev tools: